 Baptist Leadership (1)

 Since there is no set model for church leadership within Scripture, it is not possible to speak of the ‘right’ way of leadership or the ‘biblical’ way of leadership that churches today should adopt.
-We also need to remember that early church grew in a culture and context very different from our own and that we need to be very careful about unthinkingly transferring ideas and practices from the book of Acts into our modern day setting.
+We also need to remember that the early church grew in a culture and context that is very different from our own and so we need to be very careful about unthinkingly transferring ideas and practices from the book of Acts into our modern day setting.

 Leadership within Baptist Churches can be a really thorny issue that raises emotions and voices on every side of the debate.
 This paper seeks to think and to raise issues in a calm and measure way that allows a thinking and gentle discussion.
 It is my belief that serious and lengthy discussion about leadership in Baptist churches is needed if we are to be churches that meaningfully represent Christ in the communities in which we live and move and have our being.

 This form of church government is the one that Baptist churches have historically adopted although Beasley-Murray says that “no thinking Baptist would claim that the congregational model is exactly patterned on the New Testament church [since] it is clear that church structures varied from place to place”.
 Congregationalism is not democracy but theocracy – at least in theory.
 It is the model in which the congregation comes together to discern the heart, mind and will of God through the church meeting.

 Historically, the newly emerging Baptist churches of the seventeenth century were opposed to the kind of top-down and authoritarian practice of leadership that they saw in other denominations where strong leaders became virtually cult leaders.
 While the Baptist churches were far less prone to falling under the powerful leadership of one man, it could nonetheless happen that one man could exert more influence than was perhaps sensible.